How is childhood leukemia diagnosed?

 During this procedure, a surgeon cuts through the skin to remove an entire lymph node (excisional biopsy).
 If the node is near the skin surface, this is a simple operation.
 But it is more involved if the node is inside the chest or abdomen.
 Most often the child will need general anesthesia (the child is asleep).

 Lab tests used to diagnose and classify leukemia

 Routine microscopic exams

 As mentioned above, blood counts and smears are usually the first tests done when leukemia is a possible diagnosis.
-Any other samples taken (bone marrow, lymph node tissue, or CSF) are also looked at under a microscope by a pathologist (a doctor specializing in lab tests) and may be reviewed by the patient's hematologist/oncologist (a doctor specializing in blood diseases and cancer).
+Any other samples taken (bone marrow, lymph node tissue, or CSF) are also looked at under a microscope by a pathologist (a doctor who specializes in interpreting lab tests) and may be reviewed by the patient’s hematologist/oncologist (a doctor specializing in blood diseases and cancer).

 The doctors will look at the size, shape, and staining patterns of the blood cells in the samples to classify them into specific types.
 (See the section, “How is childhood leukemia classified?” for more information on the types of leukemia.)

 A key element is whether the cells look mature (like normal blood cells) or immature (lacking features of normal blood cells).
 The most immature cells are called blasts.
 Having too many blasts in the sample, especially in the blood, is a typical sign of leukemia.

 An important feature of a bone marrow sample is its cellularity.
 Normal bone marrow contains a certain number of blood-forming cells and fat cells.
 Marrow with too many blood-forming cells is said to be hypercellular.
 If too few blood-forming cells are found, the marrow is called hypocellular.